sled-rs/sled-rs.github.io/performance.md

 ### measuring latency

-If you're measuring latency for a large number of requests, there are a number of ways that you can derive meaning from the measurements.
+In the process of satisfying a request of some sort, a system will often rely on other systems.
+A database relies on a kernel to schedule its threads onto CPUs and provide access to storage.
+We can learn about what causes a database to be slow by learning about what causes its subcomponents and interactions with other systems to be slow.

-The one that many people reach for immediately is average.
-But the average is not very interesting for computer systems because it hides the impact of outliers.
+If you're measuring latency for a large number of requests, there are a number of ways that you can derive meaning from measurements.
+People often rely on averages to make sense of a large number of measurements.
+But the average is not very interesting for our highly discrete computer systems because it hides the impact of outliers and gives us no insight into the distribution of data.

-Some people claim that the geometric mean instead of the arithmetic mean is a better choice for some metrics, but for reasoning about highly discrete systems (nearly everything in the world of systems) it's still a pretty low-quality metric.
-Our systems do not fit nicely with normal distributions and any sort of average tells us very little about what the distribution of latencies looks like.
+Things like normal curves and t-tests do not apply for data which do not follow normal distributions.
+Determining what our distribution looks like at all is part of our work.

-Instead, we usually use histograms so that we can understand the distribution of our data.
-The 50th percentile is the median.
-The 90th percentile is the latency that 90% of all measured latencies are beneath.
+We usually use histograms so that we can understand the distribution of our data.
+The 0th percentile is the minimum measurement.
+The 100th percentile is the maximum measurement.
+The 50th percentile is the median, where half of all measurements are beneath and half of all measurements are above.
+The 90th percentile is the latency that 90% of all measured latencies are less than or equal to.
 It's pretty cheap to measure histograms by using logarithmic bucketing to index into an array of buckets that are sized to be within 1% of the true observed values.
 The [historian](http://docs.rs/historian) crate was extracted from sled to assist with these measurements in a super cheap manner.

 Imagine this scenario: